Gender is a major research theme for staff in Sociology. We undertake research on gender and youth, gender and families and gender and sexuality.

 Gender and youth

 We have a long history of exciting research on gender and youth.
-Dr Amy Shields Dobson’s research focuses on representations of gender in digital cultures, particularly on social network sites and in social media.
+Dr Amy Shields Dobson’s (Sociology Adjunct) research focuses on representations of gender in digital cultures, particularly on social network sites and in social media.
 Amy Shields Dobson has also conducted research into Internet cam girls, exploring the meanings of cam girl performances and communities for contemporary feminist politics.

-AProf Anita Harris is best known as a leader in the interdisciplinary field of girls’ studies.
+AProf Anita Harris (Sociology Adjunct) is best known as a leader in the interdisciplinary field of girls’ studies.
 Anita Harris holds an ARC Future Fellowship and is undertaking a project entitled ‘Young People and Social Inclusion in the Multicultural City’.
 Her most recent book is young people and everyday multiculturalism.

 Gender and families